ayu023ban/rails_sample_app/README.md

 4. write "rails db:migrate" in the terminal.

-5. write ("rials server") in the terminal.
+5. write ("rails server") in the terminal.

 6. open "http://localhost:3000/" and enjoy.